 My assessment will be based on the quality of your understanding of the book and its subject, the level of engagement with the person you are reading about, and the quality of your writing.

-Due on Monday, 12 February 2007, electronically in the course website drop box.
-Late papers will be penalized one letter grade (i.e. A to B, B+ to C+).
+Due on Monday, 11 February 2008, as a Word document sent to me via e-mail.
+Late papers will be penalized one letter grade (i.e. A to B, B+ to C+, etc.).

 Christian History & Biography Readings